 How it works

-Iconography and symbolic analysis of art
+Iconography and symbolic analysis in art

 PART 1 – First Notions